 Esplanade Co Ltd

-Performed in Malay, with English surtitles.
+Performed in English, with some Mandarin and Malay, with English surtitles.

 Credits: Esplanade Co Ltd